qt37t247/CEAMEC_beta/README.md

 1. Added function "parboot" from R package "unmarked" to examine the adequacy of model fit.

-2. Removed placeholder in the distance sampling input session for easier access to the default value of parameters in demo runs.
+2. Removed placeholder in the distance sampling input textboxes for easier access to the default values of parameters in demo runs.

 3. Allow spaces to be typed in the text boxes.